We've all been there.

 However, you (like we were) are probably wondering why materials like plastic and styrofoam can possibly be microwave-safe when scientists have gone out of their way to warn us about them.

-Here are our quick picks for the best microwave-safe dishes.
+Here are our quick picks for the best microwave-safe dinnerware sets.

 Choary Lightweight Degradable Wheat Stray Bowls

 These bowls are a great option if you're looking for safe microwave dishes that are also disposable.
-While these are still much hardier than traditional throw-away bowls, they are still an eco-friendly and microwave safe option; especially if you're on a tight budget.
+While these are still much hardier than traditional throw-away bowls, they are still an eco-friendly and microwave-safe option; especially if you're on a tight budget.
+They have free shipping though most vendors.

 Gibson Home Rockaway